MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/cannot-turn-on-network-discovery.md

 ## Symptoms

 You try to turn on Network Discovery on a computer that's running Windows Server 2012.
 To do it, you change the Advanced sharing settings in **Network and Sharing Center**.
 However, the changes aren't saved.
-Therefore, you can't turn on Network Discovery.
+So you can't turn on Network Discovery.
 And you experience the following issues:

 - You can't browse or find any network share.
 - You can't view shared folders on a local network.